mknxdev/jperf/README.md

   .showAnalysis()
 ```

-Note that only the inner code of the `.test`-provided function will be analysed, so you need to isolate the code that needs to be tested in this function.
+Note that only the inner code of the `.test`-provided function will be analysed, which means that you need to isolate the tested code in this function to get accurate running informations.

 ## Configuration